shreya9347/Snake-and-Ladder-game/README.md

 This is a python based version of this game which consist of GUI which is designed using Python's Image library

+Libraries Used:-

+1. PIL also known as Python Imaging Library is a free and open-source additional library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats.From where we can import lot of image libraries

+2. Random Module is a built-in module to generate the pseudo-random variables.
+It can be used perform some action randomly such as to get a random number, selecting a random elements from a list, shuffle elements randomly, etc.

+3.

 Functions:

+def show_board():

+def check_ladder(points):

+def check_snake(points):

+def reached_end(points):

+def play():

+def startGame(self):